moudhamam/moudhamam.github.io/README.md

 3) *There's a difference between a "persona" and an "authentic persona."* The former is an alter ego; the latter is your true self.
 If I don't know you well, I might fall into the former trap.
 So, when I do know you, I do everything I can to get to the real you.

-#### What drives you nuts?
-Irritates you?
-1) *Unfounded assumptions.* I really dislike when people make snap judgments without knowing all the facts.
-Data and facts are what I live by, and I refuse to go along with opinions without evidence.

-2) *Lack of respect.* I don't accept being treated with disrespect, especially from someone of higher authority.
-And I'll tell you if it happens.

-3) *Ignorance.* I have very little tolerance for ignorance and will point it out when I see it.

 #### How can people earn an extra gold star with you?
 1) *Be polite, respectful, and kind.* These are values that we should all live by.